 A second motivating factor in their decision came in November 2013, after the death of one of Bath’s most dedicated and beloved residents, Susie Wyatt.

 "No one was more a part of Bath than Susie, whose life well lived in this community was a true legacy of family and community service, from her involvement in the Bath Pony Club and Bath Horse Show, to Bath Volunteers for Service and the Bath Country Journal," said Jody Miller Konstand, BCF's founding advisory board chair.
 "Bath Community Fund is a way that we can build on the kind of legacy that Susie embodied and championed."

 Bath Community Fund was inspired by another endowment fund at Akron Community Foundation that also got its start in Bath.
 The Women’s Endowment Fund, which was co-founded in 1993 by Bath resident Marie Covington, was created when 106 forward-thinking women donated $1,000 each to start a fund that would inspire, empower and educate Summit County’s women and girls.

 "We wanted to do something similar for the benefit of our own community that we live in and love," Konstand said.

 In celebration of Bath’s bicentennial, fund leaders launched the "For Bath, Forever" campaign to grow the endowment.
-Since then, the fund has grown to more than $1 million thanks to the generosity of more than 300 individuals, families and organizations.
+Since then, the fund has grown to nearly $1.2 million thanks to the generosity of more than 300 individuals, families and organizations.
 Their gifts will help strengthen the Bath community for generations to come through the fund’s annual grants to a wide range of cultural, educational, recreational and social service programs.